 Trangie is an agricultural town and if you are in the area during cotton season make sure you book in for a tour of the cotton gin (usually April to June) – contact The Trangie Caravan Park for further information.

-The inaugural Trangie Truck and Tractor Show will be held on Saturday 17 August 2019 at the Trangie Showground from 8am - 4pm.
-Supported by the local Trangie Action Group and Trangie Car Club the event will include;
+The 2023 Trangie Truck and Tractor Show will be held on 19 August 2023 at the Trangie Showground.
+Supported by the local Trangie Action Group and Trangie Car Club the event includes;

 - Tractor pull